Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_cdn_endpoints"></a> [cdn\_endpoints](#input\_cdn\_endpoints)

-Description:   Manages a CDN Endpoint.
+Description:   Manages a map of CDN Endpoints.
 A CDN Endpoint is the entity within a CDN Profile containing configuration information regarding caching behaviours and origins.

   - `name` - (Required) The name of the CDN Endpoint.
 Changing this forces a new CDN Endpoint to be created.
   - `tags` - (Optional) A mapping of tags to assign to the CDN Endpoint.